ubuntor/bskyrss/README.md

 improving this software would probably be to directly translate it to Go.
 It was mostly written on a single weekend so that I could follow artists who release webcomics via Bluesky.
+ * There are undeniably elements of this that are hacked together.
+I didn't read more of the very length set of specifications than I had to.
+If there's stuff that just doesn't work or corner cases you care about, please file an issue!

 ## License